brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 D. Force Majeure.
 Neither Party shall be liable for any failure or delay in performing its obligations under this Agreement, or for any loss or damage resulting therefrom, due to acts of God, the public enemy, terrorist activities, riots, fires, and similar causes beyond such Party's control.

-e. **Governing Law.** This Agreement shall be governed by and interpreted in accordance with the internal substantive laws of the primary state of residence of the Trustee.
+E. Governing Law.
+This Agreement shall be governed by and interpreted in accordance with the internal substantive laws of the primary state of residence of the Trustee.

-f. **Publicity**.
+F. Publicity.
 Neither Party shall make reference to the other Party in a press release or any other written statement in connection with the Project without the other Party's prior consent, which consent shall not be unreasonably withheld, if it is intended for use in the news media.
 If there is no notice or disapproval within 48 hours after delivery to the other party for its review, the material shall be deemed approved.
 Notwithstanding the foregoing, Trustee shall be permitted to use Member's name in a list of Data Trust Members that may also include a brief description of the Trust goals and priorities.

-## 11. Survival.
+## 13. Survival.

-Articles 1-11 shall survive termination or expiration of this Agreement for any reason.
+Articles 1-13 shall survive termination or expiration of this Agreement for any reason.

 IN WITNESS WHEREOF, the Parties hereto have executed this Agreement in duplicate by proper persons thereunto duly authorized.